- Outlook app is one of the most used email clients in the world.

 - Click Next and then click Finish

-- Now go back to Mail window, in When Starting Microsoft Outlook, use this profile box select the profile you just created
+- Now go back to the Mail window, in When Starting Microsoft Outlook, use this profile box select the profile you just created

 - Click OK